No products in the cart.

 Herbal Teas Dosage Directions:

-Heal All Tea is a perfect way to bring the healing power of herbs into your body throughout the day.
+it is a perfect way to bring the healing power of herbs into your body throughout the day.
 Plus, making and drinking tea is always a beautiful way to have a special ceremonial time just for you and your wellness.
-The Heal All Tea is also often used very effectively as a mouthwash and also for douches and enemas.
+The Heal All Tea is also often used very effectively as a mouth wash and also for douches and enemas.

 - Internal: 1 to 3 cups, 2 to 4 times a day.